We’ve looked at the three Hebrew letters that Sefer Yetziroh calls Mother Letters or Primary Letters in Part One. These are א מ and שׁ.

 The other five planets are Mercury, Venus, Mars, Jupiter and Saturn.

-But, the way that the planets are assigned to the Tarot Trumps is a source of such confusion that I intend to leave a detailed description of the Double Letters for the moment.
+But, the way that the planets are assigned to the Tarot Trumps is a source of such confusion that I have written a more detailed description of the Double Letters in the final post of the series, Assigning the Seven Planets.

 Join me in the next post where we’ll move on to the remaining 12 letters of the Hebrew alphabet which are known as the Simple Letters.